 Shichi-go-san (7-5-3) Festival (October / November)

 The autumn colors are beautiful at this time of year, particularly the Japanese maples.
-It's also the Shichi-go-san Festival which marks the traditional right of passage for children of these ages, held annually on November 15 to celebrate their growth and well-being.
+It's also the Shichi-go-san Festival which marks the traditional rite of passage for children of these ages, held annually on November 15 to celebrate their growth and well-being.
 It is not uncommon for them to visit Shinto shrines, whilst dressed up in kimonos, often for the first time.

 Was this useful?